This is the documentation and reference for the Photon Client Library for .NET and Unity.

 Example: The chat messages can now be sent in channel one, while movement is sent in channel zero.
 They are not related and if a chat message is delayed, it will no longer affect movement in channel zero.
 Also, channel zero has higher priority and is more likely to be sent (in case packages get filled up).

 A PhotonPeer could be instanced with TCP as underlying protocol if necessary.
 This is not best practice but some platforms don't support UDP sockets.
 This is why Silverlight (e.g.) uses TCP in all cases.
 The Photon Client API is the same for both protocols but there are some differences in what goes on under the hood.
 Everything sent over TCP is always reliable, even if you call your operations as unreliable!
 If you use only TCP clients simply send any operation unreliable.
-It saves some work (and bandwidth) in the underlying protocols.
+It saves some work (and traffic) in the underlying protocols.
 If you have TCP and UDP clients anything you send between the TCP clients will always be transferred reliable.
 But as you communicate with some clients that use UDP these will get your events reliable or unreliable.

 Example: A Silverlight client might send unreliable movement updates in channel # 1.
 This will be sent via TCP, which makes it reliable.
 Photon however also has connections with UDP clients (like a 3D downloadable game client).
 It will use your reliable / unreliable settings to forward your movement updates accordingly.